MyMimiki/fruity-game/README.md

 This project was built by me during my media design studies and helped me to understand the connection between HTML, CSS and JavaScript.

 The gameplay is very simple and probably boring to play after 2 minutes.
 But as a uni project it served me wonderfully.
+There is no responsive version for mobile phones yet, but I will try to update that soon!

 How to play:
 Catch the apples for 10 points each.